 Diabetes mellitus is the term used to describe the group of diseases that affect how your body uses blood glucose, or more commonly known as blood sugar.
 These metabolic diseases are characterized by blood glucose levels.
 Diabetes was first identified thousands of years ago back in the ancient world.
 In those times, the disease was associated with two main symptoms.
 These symptoms were excessive muscle loss and “sweet urine”.
 The term “sweet urine” comes from the spillage of glucose into the urine due to the elevated levels, which in turn would cause the urine to smell surgery.
-Currently there are a number of diabetes clinical trials which are testing new technology and medications to be used for patients with these diseases.

 Type 2 Diabetes Symptoms